eficode-academy/helm-katas/helm-chart-named-templates.md

 To do this we will use a `named template`.

-Let's create a template file:
+- Let's create a template file:

 ```sh
 touch sentence-app/templates/_helpers.tpl
 ```

 > :bulb: You can create the file in any way you want, it just has to be placed in the `templates` directory.

-Open the file in your text editor and the following code:
+- Open the file in your text editor and add the following code:

 ```yaml
 {{- define "resources" -}}